stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Finally we modify the copy command using the new helper method to construct the regions:
+Finally the copy command uses the new helper method to construct the regions:

 ```java
 // Create staging buffer